The Dark Side of Gravity: Highly speculative further developpments

 The only possibility to explain the generation of energy and radiation starting from an empty universe is a theory allowing rest mass to be created at free cost.
 Then the subsequent decay of such primordial rest mass into less massive particles could transfer part of this rest mass energy into kinetic energies and therefore all forms of the energy could be generated in the universe starting from nothing (at free cost).

-But fortunately a vanishing energy condition can be satisfied by each mass $m_0$ in our vacuum just because its mass is not continuously distributed over space but is concentrated in a discrete network of such $m_0$ masses.
-Indeed the vanishing total energy condition for each mass must also include its gravitational potential energy in the total field generated by all the other masses.
+Let's try to see if a vanishing energy condition can be satisfied by each mass $m_0$ in our vacuum, if we consider the vacuum mass not continuously distributed over space but concentrated in a discrete network of such $m_0$ masses.
+The vanishing total energy condition for each mass must also include its gravitational potential energy in the total field generated by all the other masses.
 For instance in case we would just want to create a pair of opposite masses $m_0$ at a distance d from each other, one on each side of an otherwise empty universe, the vanishing energy condition is satisfied provided the distance d between them is constrained by (avoiding double counting of the potential energies and neglecting $A_{ext}$ effects):